Tennessee still has not caught up, and assumption of the risk is not a defense to sport or recreational activities.

 Facts

-A paceline is a group of riders cycling right behind the first ride, single file in a row.
+A paceline is a group of riders cycling right behind the first ride, a single file in a row.
 Cyclists do this because it increases the speed of the entire group and saves everyone’s energy.
-The rider in front is expanding 10% or more, less energy and the riders behind can expand up to 30% less energy.
+The rider in front is expanding 10% or more, with less energy and the riders behind can expand up to 30% less energy.
 Pacelines are what you see in large cycling races like the Tour de France.

 On February 25, 2014, five people embarked on a cycling expedition along the shoulder of U.S. Highway 321 near Townsend, Tennessee.
 The group was riding in a paceline, an activity wherein cyclists ride in a line one after the other in close quarters.
 This action serves to increase the efficiency of the ride as the riders draft off one another to counteract the wind resistance.
 At the front of the line was Long.
 Behind Long was Nelms.
 Richard Cox was third.
 Decedent was fourth, and Stacy Napier was at the back of the line.
 This was not a group of novices.
 Rather, these were seasoned cyclists riding expensive bicycles.
 Long and Decedent, friends since childhood [*3] and regular cycling companions, were in their 70s.